Quickly exit this site by pressing the Escape key

 If you're asked to give evidence in court, we can make sure you get help and support.

-We’ll introduce you to a member of the Witness Care Unit, managed by Voice, the victim and witness service for Northamptonshire.
+We'll introduce you to a member of the victim and witness support team.

 This person will be your contact during the trial.
 They'll: